-4. Schedule of Expenditures of Federal Awards
+5. Schedule of Expenditures of Federal Awards

 The accompanying schedule of expenditures of federal awards includes federal grant activity of the County Office and is presented under the modified accrual basis of accounting.
-The July 2021 Edition of the Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements of Federal Awards (Uniform Guidance) and the 2021 Compliance Supplement Addendum require a disclosure of the financial activities of all federally funded programs.
+The April 2022 Edition of the Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements of Federal Awards (Uniform Guidance) require a disclosure of the financial activities of all federally funded programs.
 This schedule was prepared to comply with the Uniform Guidance and state requirements.
 Therefore, some amounts presented in this schedule may differ from amounts used in the preparation of the general purpose financial statements.
 The District did not elect to use the 10% de minimis cost rate.